code-craft-a1/assignments/spec-as-test.md

 # Specification as tests

-This assignment writes the specification in tests.
+This assignment has the specification in tests.
 Write minimal code to pass those tests.

+Food for thought: What else can go wrong?
+Can you think of more tests?

 Pick the assignment in your language: